Traverse the continent on this epic train trip between Sydney and Perth, exploring Australia's outback in style.

 Day 1: Sydney to outback New South Wales

 Board at Sydney's Central Station and settle into your cabin, where you'll spend the afternoon taking in the scenery as it transforms from skyscrapers and traffic lights to the forested valleys and sandstone cliffs of the stunning Blue Mountains.
 Your on-board radio includes an audio commentary option.

 As the sun sets behind mountain ranges you will begin to enter the more arid regions of New South Wales, characterised by hardy mulga (a small native Australian tree) and vast plains.
-After dinner in the dining car, meet fellow guests in the Outback Explorer Lounge for a welcome drink.
+After dinner in the Queen Adelaide Restaurant, meet fellow guests in the Outback Explorer Lounge for a welcome drink.